Mixed local-nonlocal equations with critical nonlinearity on $\mathbb{R}^N$: Non-existence, Existence, and Multiplicity of positive solutions: Introduction

 where $p-1<\zeta_1<\min\{2,\frac{N(p-1)}{N-1}\}$ is an arbitrary number, $R>0$, and $W_\eps$ is the product of the Aubin-Talenti bubble for the $p$-Laplace operator with a cutoff function.
 As a consequence: \begin{enumerate}[(a)] \item For $2<p<3$, if $\eps^{\zeta_1(1-s)}<\eps^{(p-1)(1-s)}$, then \eqref{e-1-p} holds provided $N<p+p(p-1)(1-s)$, and proceeding similarly as in Section \ref{2_prob_section}, we obtain the multiplicity of positive solutions. \item For $p\geq3$, because of $\frac{2(N-p)}{p(p-1)}<\frac{N-p}p$, the energy estimate \eqref{e-1-p} may fail.
 In this case, we may not conclude the multiplicity of positive solutions. \end{enumerate} \end{remark}

 Now, we state the non-existence result for the limiting problem. \begin{theorem} Let $p\in (1, \infty), s \in (0,1), N>p$, and $f \equiv 0$.
-Then \eqref{main_prob_p} does not admit any nontrivial weak solution in $\WW_p\cap L^p(\RR)$. \end{theorem}
+Then \eqref{main_prob_p} does not admit any nontrivial weak solution in $\WW_p$. \end{theorem}

-To get the non-existence result, we require a Pohozaev's identity for $\del_p+\frap$ on $\RN$ (see \cite[Corollary 2.7]{AG}), and this identity demands certain regularity for the weak solution to \eqref{main_prob_p} (see Remark \ref{Mingione}).
-For this regularity result, we require the additional assumption that $u \in L^p(\RR)$.
+To obtain the non-existence result, we use Pohozaev's identity for $\del_p+\frap$ on $\RN$, recently established by Anthal-Garain in \cite{AG}.
+Their result requires certain regularity and integrability for a weak solution to \eqref{main_prob_p}.
+To apply their result, we have relaxed those assumptions (see the discussion in Remarks \ref{M1} and \ref{G1}).

 The remainder of the paper is organized as follows.
 In the next section, we list a few useful results.
 Section \ref{2_prob_section} is dedicated to proving the multiplicity of positive solutions to \eqref{main_prob}.
 In Section \ref{p_prob_section}, we study \eqref{main_prob_p} and prove the concentration compactness principle.
 This section contains the proof of Theorem \ref{Main Theorem_1}.
 In Section \ref{non_exst_section}, we establish the non-existence result. \noi \textbf{Notation:} We use the following notation and convention throughout the paper. \begin{enumerate}[(i)] \item We denote the norm $\norm{\cdot}_{L^p(\RR)}$ as $\| \cdot \|_p$. \item The Beppo-Levi spaces $\mathcal{D}^{1,p}(\RR)$ and $\mathcal{D}^{s,p}(\RR)$ are defined as